⏱️ Estimated Reading Time: 4 min read

 —2 Timothy 4:3

-These culture-driven gatherings often boast of being “alive” because of their size and energy.
-But revival is not measured by attendance.
-True revival produces repentance, not just relevance.
+These gatherings may boast of being “alive” because of size and energy.
+But true revival is not measured by attendance; it produces repentance, not just relevance.

-In contrast, a Bible-shaped service is not crafted around what is appealing to unbelievers but what is honoring to Christ and edifying to the saints.
-Its goal is not cultural satisfaction, but spiritual sanctification.
+A Bible-shaped service is not crafted around what is appealing to unbelievers but what is honoring to Christ and edifying to the saints.
+Its goal is not cultural satisfaction but spiritual sanctification.
 It is structured not by trends, but by truth.

 “And they devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers.”